sakaik/shp2sql/README.md

 ```

-# What's plan to next?
+# Plans for future improvements

-- support shape type 3
+- Supporting shapefile type 3
-- support shape type 23
+- Supporting shapefile type 23
-- change output sql ('update after insert' to 'single insert')
-- to single transaction
-- some error handlings
+- Adding some error handlings
+- Changing to an SQL script that processes in a single transaction
+- Changing to an SQL script that uses only INSERT statements(In the current version, it does UPDATE after INSERT)

 # Request for you

- When you find the shapefile that cause error in this program, please let me know it.
+ Please let me know if you find a shapefile that gives you an error with this program.
 (Other than shape type 3 and 23.)